docker-library/docs/docker-dev/README.md

 This image contains the building and testing environment of the Docker project itself, from which the official releases are made.

+# Supported Docker versions

+This image is officially supported on Docker version 1.4.1.

+Support for older versions (down to 1.0) is provided on a best-effort basis.

 # User Feedback

 ## Issues